 People with Lived Experience have knowledge on a system, process or issue from the perspective of those affected by, or trying to engage with, that resource.

 History of PLE Institute

 The People with Lived Experience Institute was envisioned and birthed by Dr. B. Malaika Rumala, an interdisciplinary expert in technology, health, and science in Spring 2020 as a result of a myriad of inequities that she and other People with Lived Experiences encountered in a number of systems including but not limited to racism, injustices (such as environmental injustices), discrimination of all forms, and technology harms in processes and outcomes.
 Dr. Rumala wanted an institute for People with Lived Experience to feel empowered and safe to lead as the source of solutions for systems transformation away from the traditional hierarchical and inequitable mental models that required vetting of voice and vetting of expertise.
 Dr. Rumala believes that People with Lived experiences have expertise by virtue of living through inequities and having the solutions to transform change.
 The first People with Lived Experience Institute Conference and resource training materials were launched in December 2020 to benefit individuals and organizations.
-Dr. Rumala also engaged colleagues, Shemekka Ebony Coleman and Yolanda Roary, who were part of the originally formed PLE Leaders team to be part of this innovative People with Lived Experience Institute.
+Dr. Rumala also engaged colleagues, Shemekka Ebony Stewart-Isaacs and Yolanda Roary, who were part of the originally formed PLE Leaders team to be part of this innovative People with Lived Experience Institute.
 The vision for PLE Institute is growing and it can be accomplished due to the grassroots efforts of the multitudes who have solutions for systems transformation.
 Further information about priority initiatives for PLE Institute can be found in the PLE Institute publication.

 Background of PLE Institute